AngeloPF69/TestGit/README.md

    <p id="loadTable"></p>

 - loadTable(sFileName) Loads a text file into a table.</a><br>
-    <pre>Param: sFileName - name of the file to serialize into a table.
+    <pre>Param: sFileName - name of the file to deserialize into a table.
   Sintax: loadTable(sFileName)
   Returns: table - if could read a text file into a table.
            false - if sFileName is not supplied,